-“I love you” is translated as “Mwen renmen ou” in Haitian Creole +“Mwen renmen ou” audio pronunciation by Swans Paul
+“I love you” is translated as “Mwen renmen ou” in Haitian Creole and Listen to “Mwen renmen ou” audio pronunciation by Swans Paul

 “Mwen renmen ou” audio Pronunciation in Haitian Creole by Swans Paul, a native Haitian voice-over artist can be heard in the recording here: Full transcript of the audio on how to say “I love you” in Haitian Creole0:00 How to say “I love you” in Haitian Creole.
 0:05 You will say “Mwen renmen ou” One more time, “Mwen renmen ou” Finally, “Mwen renmen ou” |